 Host a fundraising party or similar event and watch the donations roll in.
 Invite your friends, neighbors, and family members to celebrate your ride with you.
-Get creative when you’re planning your party – hold a ping pong tournament, organize a potluck at your community center, plan a wine tasing, or make a presentation to your homeowner’s association.
+Get creative when you’re planning your party – hold a ping pong tournament, organize a potluck at your community center, plan a wine tasting, or make a presentation to your homeowner’s association.
 There are endless ways to have fun and educate your donors on the cause.

 6. Selling Something

 Selling something, especially consumables, is a great way to encourage donations.
 Put a giant container of chocolates or peppermints on your desk and charge $2-$5 each.
 Do you like to bake?
 Sell your best homemade treats such as bread, cookies, cakes, or pies.
 Organize a neighborhood yard sale and get others involved.

 8. Cool Signatures